The roles of virtual assistants (VAs) in healthcare organizations have drastically expanded over the last few years.

 - Filling the labor shortage gap

-With the current labor shortage in America, small to mid-sized medical practices are finding it hard to source and retain skilled, reliable staff.
+With the current labor shortage in America, healthcare providers are finding it hard to source and retain skilled, reliable staff.
 This leads to additional pressure on the remaining staff members, and one of the symptoms of stress is mistakes.

 Nationwide, medical providers are now searching for outsourcing options, ranging from medical billing to marketing and triaging, to fill the gap and optimize operations at their practices.
 This created a massive demand for both locally and internationally sourced VAs.